 We believe that the NHS is unable to meet the mental health needs of the public.
 There isn’t enough funding and every individual has particular needs, which may not fit with the intervention offered.

 The way forward is to build a community of providers: the NHS and the voluntary and private sectors.
 To understand why people fall through the gaps and develop services that fit the patient rather than the patient having to fit the service.

 The Centre aims to be:

-- an effective critical voice supporting and informing best policy and practice in the delivery of psychological therapies at a time of radical change;
+- an effective critical voice supporting and informing best policy and practice in the delivery of psychological therapies

-- a means to give voice to the needs and experience of those who might use psychological therapies; and
+- a means to give voice to the needs and experience of those who have or might use psychological therapies; and